-We know the tips and tricks of the application process, and we're able to help our students learn to articulate what makes them unique as applicants, to help them get in above and beyond where their stats may predict.
+We know the tips and tricks of the application process, and we're able to help our students learn to articulate what makes them unique as applicants and help them get in above and beyond where their stats may predict.

 We'll talk about your goals, your stats, and what you need to do to get in.